 15. “When you play the game of thrones, you win or you die.”

-Does anything else sum up a show so beautifully?
+Does anything else sum up this show so beautifully?
 Let’s not dig too deep into this.
 If you are a fan, you understand.
-If you are, you will when you start watching.
+If you aren’t, you will when you start watching.

 16. “If you think this has a happy ending, you haven’t been paying attention.”